-Wouldn’t it be great if after adding a new post to your WordPress website, the following happened … just from your page URL:
+Wouldn’t it be great if you could publish a new post on your WordPress site, and the following took place … just from your web address:

-• Each content item added to your website would have its own unique identifier, making your content easier to manage.
+- Every single item of content on your website would have its own unique identifier, making things easier to manage.

 Well, this is what WordPress permalinks let you do!